Antti/rust-amqp/Readme.md

 cargo build
 ```

-This will build libamqp library & example client: rust-amqp.
+This will build libamqp library & example client: simple